josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 The options for the initial formation for the Board include:

 * The Board of Trustees of the LLC shall be comprised initially of four people, given that three people must then be selected by the Board itself.
-The Board will appoint those three trustees within 90 calendar days of the initial formation of the IETFAdminOrg.
+The Board will appoint those three trustees within 90 calendar days of the initial formation of the LLC.
 Thus, in the first 90 days there will be four trustees and no later that the 91st day there will be seven trustees.

 * The Board of Trustees of the LLC shall be comprised initially of seven people.
 For the initial formation, since no Board of Trustees is extant, the three trustees that would otherwise be selected by the Board will instead be selected by the IETF NomCom.
 The initial term of those three trustees shall be one year.